Neighbourhoods

 In 2015 JRS provided support to two private developers with a woodland site in Flimwell, East Sussex to consider options for partial community ownership and management.

 Granby is going through a major physical renovation, achieved through the sustained efforts of local residents after many years of blight, demolition and dereliction.
 While much of the renewal is through housing association investment, the energy of residents in the neighbourhood is now channelled into Granby4Streets CLT, who have several thriving projects including a popular street market, community gardens and the renovation of 13 affordable homes.
 Perhaps most astonishingly, they won the Turner Prize for the unusual design in their houses, a collaboration with Assemble.
-Jericho Road has been intimately linked with Granby4Streets through much of its evolution and Jess is now using Granby as a case study neighbourhood for her PhD in Self Renovating Neighbourhoods.
+Jericho Road has been intimately linked with Granby4Streets through much of its evolution and Jess used Granby as a case study neighbourhood in her PhD in Self Renovating Neighbourhoods.

 Sudley House is a Grade II listed, Victorian Merchants House in extensive grounds in Mossley Hill, South Liverpool, renovated with support from AHF.